sasilver75/obsidian/K-Means Clustering.md

 One of the most popular clustering techniques, which uses iterative refinement of clusters to partition a dataset into a *predetermined number of k clusters*.
 Goals are:
 - Group similar datapoints together
-- To minimize the within-cluster variance
+- To minimize the within-cluster variance (dispersion)

 (Only requires specifying one main parameter, K -- the number of clusters to form)